Salesforce DevOps & CI/CD Interview Questions — SFX Support

 Implementing CI/CD successfully for Salesforce involves adopting several key practices that ensure code quality, reliability, and efficient delivery.

-- Central Repository: All Salesforce metadata (Apex, LWC, custom objects, profiles, permission sets, etc.) should be stored in a version control system, typically Git.
+- Central Repository: All Salesforce metadata (Apex, LWC, custom objects, profiles, permission sets, etc.) should be stored in Git.

 - Branching Strategy: Adopt a clear branching strategy (e.g., Gitflow, GitHub Flow) to manage development, features, releases, and hotfixes.